 For this new service, DCspine required an open, flexible network.
 In order to be able to do this, a different approach compared to that of Eurofiber was needed given the fact that DCspine wanted to provide connectivity of a more ‘on-demand’ nature for a specific segment of the market.
 “With our new service, we had to change our standard processes in order to provide new and customized offerings,” says Jan Michiel Berkel, Director of DCspine.
 “We knew we had to configure an agile network, yet traditional vendor tools made it hard to make such a goal possible.
 Also, we wanted to work with a vendor that was innovative themselves.”

-After surveying the market, DCspine selected Dell/EMC as the brightbox switch vendor and Cumulus Networks as the Linux-based operating system to manage the new network.
+After surveying the market, DCspine selected Dell as the brightbox switch vendor and NVIDIA® Cumulus® as the Linux-based operating system to manage the new network.
 “One of the foremost benefits to us of this disaggregation approach was that we didn’t have to worry about vendor lock-in,” says Jan Michiel.
 “This means we can develop other elements into our network that otherwise wouldn’t be supported if we had just one provider.
 It’s easy to be limited by vendors.
 But with Cumulus software, we feel like we have the ability to drive new innovations forward.”

 Value to DCspine

-The digitized economy requires industries to be smart and easy to use, which is why DCspine’s mantra is to make their service as easy to cross connect between datacenters as if it were within a single datacenter.
+The digitized economy requires industries to be smart and easy to use, which is why DCspine’s mantra is to make their service as easy to cross connect between data centers as if it were within a single data center.
 Jan Michiel says that already, DCspine has connected over 30 data centers across the Netherlands, and they plan to add 5 to 10 new sites this year.
-DCspine can deliver up to 100GB per connection on their platform, and can scale up to 1.2TB.
+DCspine can deliver up to 100GB per connection on their platform and scale up to 1.2TB.